Home/Learn/European Capitals

 A · L · M · M · S · V

 Andorra · Liechtenstein · Malta · Monaco · San Marino · Vatican City.
-Five of the six share a name with their capital (Andorra la Vella, Luxembourg City, Monaco, San Marino, Vatican City) — only Liechtenstein (Vaduz) and Malta (Valletta) don't.
+Four of the six echo the country name in the capital (Andorra la Vella, Monaco, San Marino, Vatican City) — only Liechtenstein (Vaduz) and Malta (Valletta) don't.

-The first six all came out of the breakup of Yugoslavia between 1991 and 2008, which is why their capitals look unfamiliar to anyone whose mental map of Europe is older than a few decades.
+The first five all came out of the breakup of Yugoslavia between 1991 and 2006, which is why their capitals look unfamiliar to anyone whose mental map of Europe is older than a few decades.
+Kosovo declared independence in 2008 and is recognised by many countries, but it is not a UN member and is not part of GuessGlobe's main 195-country quiz.
 Greece is technically also Balkan in geography, but it's normally grouped with Southern Europe; we've kept it there to avoid a duplicate count.

 Mnemonic · Yugoslav successor capitals (north to south)